 Of course, Twitter Spaces claims that they won’t be “recording” your conversations.
-They are just “storing” your conversation for a brief 30-day period.
+They are just “storing” your conversation for brief 30 day period.
 You know, just to make sure that you didn’t say anything that violated Twitter’s rules.
-If a violation is uncovered, then Twitter might hold onto a recording of your conversation for as long as 90 days.
+If a violation is uncovered, then Twitter might hold onto a recording of your conversation for as long as 120 days.
 OK, fair enough, we all don’t want Twitter becoming a cesspool of obscenities, hate speech or bullying.

 However, Twitter also reserves the right to make transcriptions of all conversations that are made on Twitter Spaces, and then enable those transcriptions to become available to hosts on the platform.
 As it stands now, Twitter will only provide transcriptions of what the host said online, and will not transcribe anyone else.

 So you can see the direction Twitter is headed here – they clearly are trying to create an incentive for people to become voice creators.
 Once you have a transcription of what you said online, then you can package (or re-package) that content for further distribution online.
 You could, for example, tweet out that you just gave an overview of the stock market for your investors, and could link to your Twitter Spaces conversation.
 Sure, Twitter might have already removed your voice data from the web by that time, but you’d still have a transcript of everything you said.